Farm Management Survey, 2021

 The Farm Management Survey

-The Farm Management Survey (FMS), published every five years, is a collaborative project between Statistics Canada and Agriculture and Agri-Food Canada.
+The Farm Management Survey (FMS), conducted every five years, is a collaborative project between Statistics Canada and Agriculture and Agri-Food Canada.

-The FMS contributes to Agriculture and Agri-Food Canada's work on measuring selected management practices in the agricultural sector.
+The FMS contributes to Agriculture and Agri-Food Canada's work on measuring selected management practices in the agriculture sector.
 The information generated from this survey informs federal and provincial policy decisions in the sector.

 Further information on the Farm Management Survey is available.